REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 Bioinformaticians
 - I want to do all I want
 - I want to use all software I want
+- I would like to spend more time developing my pipelines than running them for the others
 - No time to spend on a enduser's graphical interface

 Geneticists